Department of Mathematics, Engineering, and Computer Science

 CS 103 Instructional Media and Technology 3 Cr

-CS 110 Computer Modelling with Java: A Multimedia Approach Using Alice with Java 4 Cr
+CS 110 Computer Modelling with Java 4 Cr

-media computation: the use of graphics, sound, pictures, and movies in the introduction to computer science and programming.
+powerful and commonly used in business, science and many other applications of computing.
 An integrated laboratory provides experience in programming and algorithmic problem-solving.
+Topics include computing

 CS 120 Data Structures and Program Design: A Multimedia Approach 4 Cr